 Hatchett: MLK a human hero, global hero

-The Kirkhof Center’s Pere Marquette Room was equipped to host between 400 and 500 people, but as students, faculty and administrators flooded in from the Silent March and other on-campus events, many were forced to stand along the walls and even out in the hall to hear Hatchett speak.
+The Kirkhof Center’s Pere Marquette Room was equipped to host between 400 and 500 people, but as students, faculty and administrators flooded in from the Silent March and other events, many were forced to stand along the walls and even out in the hall to hear Hatchett speak.

 “What a joyous time in the nation—in the world—as we gather in what I believe is our journey now for the beloved community,” Hatchett said.
 “Dr. King did not see the realization for that beloved community, but it is within our reach.”